• Facebook

 I’ve been making these quick pickled red onions for years now, but I’m finally just getting around to sharing this amazing recipe with you.

-I love having a batch of these easy pickled onions on hand for adding to dishes throughout the week.
+These easy pickled onions are great to have on hand for adding to dishes throughout the week.
 They offer the most delicious punch and tang to dishes that might need a little brightening up.

 I’ll add them to tacos and fish tacos, but I’ve been known to top my Instant Pot Dal, hot dogs, gryos and chicken quinoa gyro bowls with them too.